AaravSonthalia/Unit-1-Assignment/README.md

-# Unit-1-Assignment
+# MadLibs-Project
-Coded a Mad Libs story in JavaScript.
+This is a Mad Libs story coded in JavaScript.